Goldilocks (film): Telecast and production

 First broadcast on NBC in March 1970, the production was scripted by AJ Carothers and the songs were written by Robert and Richard Sherman who also assisted with production (unusual in those days).
 Veteran animation producers David H. DePatie and Friz Freleng also assisted and the production starred Bing Crosby, America's longtime favorite crooner.

 The show was unique in that it included not only Bing himself, but his then-wife and two youngest children as well.
 In a 1975 interview with Friz Freleng and A.J.
 Carothers, the men relate that two lines of dialogue, one in the beginning where Bing volunteers to tell the first story and one in the end where Mary Frances hopes that the live baby bear's parents are somebody they know, was supposed to indicate that this special had been intended as the pilot for an entire series of fairytales starring major entertainers and their families, both past and present, and retold with a similar emphasis on positive values, validations and motivations.

 However, after this special aired around Eastertime and garnered a moderate to low viewership, the series was shelved, especially after a subsequent telecast later in the season attracted an even smaller audience.

-Of notable interest, the adult world of television had just recently been turned on its collective head when All in the Family had premiered on CBS back in January as a mid-season replacement.
-Featuring a character similar to the Bobcat (Archie Bunker), it's no wonder parents rejected the idea of a similar character in a children's production as that show was geared toward adults and was nearly cancelled within its first six weeks as a result due to its progressive nature and mature themes.

 The following year, Marlo Thomas and a similar cast of celebrities recorded the equally groundbreaking and Grammy Award-winning children's album entitled Free to Be...
 You and Me which spawned a Newberry Award-winning book and Emmy Award winning ABC-TV special in 1974.
 That show itself spawned an international co-production entitled Free to Be... a Family in 1988.

 All three specials remain mileposts in cultural development.